carmancater/carmancater.github.io/aboutme.md

 - :muscle: Love of exercise, healthy food, spending time outdoors

 ## Mission
-:100: To apply my ability to learn quantitatively challenging concepts, problem solve, work in groups, teach, and deliver presentations.
-If you'd like to get in touch, use the links below.
+To apply my ability to learn quantitatively challenging concepts, problem solve, work in groups, teach, and deliver presentations.
+If you'd like to get in touch, use the links below. :point_down: